neurobioinfo/scrnabox/README.md

-# scrnabox: A pipeline for scRNA
+# scrnabox: A pipeline for scRNA analysis under HPC
 This repository includes

 ## Contents